hensons6240/Github-Intro/README.md

 # Github-Intro
-My definition on a few key terms in github based off of "The Coding Trains" Introduction video to Github.<br>
+My definition on a few key terms in github based off of "The Coding Trains" Introduction video to Github:<br><br>

 Git - A version control software and the actual application<br>
 GitHub - Website or services that uses Git<br>
 Repository/Repo - Something like a 'project' that you can attach files to.<br>